mike130201/Pick_and_Place/README.md

 $ git clone https://github.com/ROBOTIS-GIT/open_manipulator_dependencies.git
 $ cd ~/catkin_ws && catkin_make
 ```
-This project is an addition for the OpenManipulator_teleop, a cpp programan was created in the src and all the dependencies as the lunch and the header where created, also the Cmake file was modified to add the pick and place funtion, so to get this project once all the OpenMANIPULATOR-X packages are installed, a new code can be created with the name and location of the files that are added in this repository, it can be added by VS code or directly in the text editor but save it with the corresponding name
+This project is an addition for the OpenManipulator_teleop.
+A CPP program was created in the 'src' directory, and all the dependencies such as the launch files and headers were created.
+Additionally, the CMake file was modified to add the pick and place function.
+To use this project, ensure that all the OpenMANIPULATOR-X packages are installed.
+Then, create a new code file with the desired name and location, either through VS Code or directly in a text editor.
+Remember to save the file with the corresponding name.
+You can check deeper this part in Changes in the original project
 ### Open CR
-Once all the OpenMANIPULATOR-X packages are installed and ROS the hardware provided by the lab for the manipulation of the Robot is the Open CR
+Once all the OpenMANIPULATOR-X packages are installed and ROS (Robot Operating System), the hardware provided by the lab for the manipulation of the robot is the OpenCR
 <p align="center">
   <img src="Images/opencr.png" alt="Open CR" style="width:20%;">
 </p>
-In order to connect the computer to the Open Manipulator X is important to download Arduino, the version downloaded by the date of this project is the Arduino IDE 1.8.19 and the version is for Linux.
+In order to connect the computer to the Open Manipulator X, it is important to download Arduino.
+As of the date of this project, the downloaded version is Arduino IDE 1.8.19, specifically for Linux.

 https://www.arduino.cc/en/software

-Once Arduino is downloaded is time to configure the Open CR to the port of the computer, the Open has a guide where in case of the Open CR is not flashed the new user can configured as well
+Once Arduino is downloaded, is time to configured the Open CR to the port of the computer, the Open has a guide where in case of the Open CR is not flashed the new user can configured as well in the following link:

 https://emanual.robotis.com/docs/en/parts/controller/opencr10/#arduino-ide